FlorianWartel/LoL_Champion_Selection/README.md

 - Their attribute : Fighter, Mage, Tank etc...

 When you launch the program it will ask you to choose different things to identify the champion you need and return a list of the best suited champions for you

+The position column will return the pourcentage of game played with the champion at this given position.